Take Two of our AI Test

 I trusted the in-house planner—someone steeped in visual, cultural, and design assessment.
 Her reaction?
 Well… see for yourself below.

-Don’t expect technology to be static.
-I’m certain that the program used on this test will be rewritten or obsolete by the time you read this.
+Technology doesn’t stand still; the software used for this test will likely be rewritten or obsolete by the time this is read.

 Therefore:

-Don’t get stuck learning one specific AI technology.
-The days of architects grinding through manuals and tutorials to learn the latest technology (eg Autocad, Revit, etc) are long gone.
-Today, adaptability wins.
+- Don’t get stuck on one AI tool.
+The days of mastering software through endless manuals and tutorials are over.
+Adaptability wins.

 0 Comments